-The box is pretty simple, the mascot girl is at the front cover and there are a graph and specifications of the IEM at the back.
+The box is pretty simple, the mascot girl is on the front cover and there are a graph and specifications of the IEM at the back.
 The size of the box itself is not very small but not that big either.

 In the box: